-If you are fleeing persecution in your own country and seeking refuge abroad, the following guide tells you how to apply for asylum in the UK.
+Seeking asylum is a fundamental human right, but to you must be able to show that you are eligible and are fleeing persecution in your own country and seeking refuge abroad.
+The following guide tells you how to apply for asylum in the UK.

 The meaning of asylum